STEP 5: Peer-to-Peer Feedback Discussion

 Re: STEP 5: Peer-to-Peer Feedback Discussion

-by Brittany Christenson -
+by Brittany Ramlo -

 I agree that peer feedback should start out more structured and then evolve throughout the year as students grow and become accustomed to the practice.
 Well said!